 This forum is essential when municipality and county officials must work together on large projects such as annexation, industry recruitment, incentive packages for recruits, interlocal agreements, resource sharing, regional initiatives, and utility projects.

 The Council of Governments is vital to the continued success and vibrant growth of Lee County and its municipalities by fostering and sustaining collaborations and relationships that would otherwise not take place,thus creating a positive and proactive atmosphere to address and solve current problems.”

-COG’s governing body includes the mayors from each of the nine municipalities which are Baldwyn, Guntown, Nettleton, Plantersville, Saltillo, Shannon, Sherman, Tupelo, and Verona, and the Lee County Board of Supervisors.
-Others who attend the monthly meetings are area legislators, other county elected officials, aldermen, and city councilmen.
-(Links to the Municipalities city websites are at the bottom of this page.)
+COG’s governing body includes the mayors from each of the nine municipalities of Baldwyn, Guntown, Nettleton, Plantersville, Saltillo, Shannon, Sherman, Tupelo, and Verona, as well as the Lee County Board of Supervisors.
+Others who attend the monthly meetings include area legislators, other county elected officials, aldermen, and city councilmen.
+(Links to the related municipal websites are at the bottom of this page.)

 The Council of Governments has a continuous track record of successes over the past four decades.
 Some notable accomplishments include:

 The impact of the Council of Governments over the last four decades has been almost immeasurable